DoSomething/communal-docs/Homestead/readme.md

 keys:
     - ~/.ssh/id_rsa

-# Install MongoDB.
-If you're not working on
+# Install MongoDB, MariaDB, and Chrome WebDriver.
-# Northstar, you can set this to `false`.
+features:
-mongodb: true
+    - mongodb: true

-# Use MariaDB for SQL databases.
+    - mariadb: true
-mariadb: true
+    - webdriver: true

 # Configure which folders on your local machine
 # are accessible on the Homestead VM.
 This should